 Spousal maintenance, is financial support awarded from one spouse to another in the event of a divorce.
 Find out what rights you and your spouse are entitled to.
 Let me help you calculate things fairly.

 In a marriage, couples generally share assets and support each other, emotionally and financially.
 In the event of a divorce, this disruption in support may cause an unfair shift in how each party in the relationship are able to live.
 Spousal maintenance, Colorado’s version of alimony, is meant to help bridge these financial gaps.
-Spousal maintenance may be short-term during the divorce proceedings — pendente lite, or it may last for years.
+Spousal maintenance may be awarded during the divorce proceedings — or it may last for years.

 Equal Partners Under Colorado Law

-Awarding and calculating spousal maintenance awards will include many different factors that include, but are not limited to:
+After the property division, awarding and calculating spousal maintenance awards will include many different factors that include, but are not limited to: